wildcards-world/immutable-npm/README.md

 ## Further work

-- Refactor into ReasonML (Functional typed language, I would like to get more familiar with)
+- Refactor into ReasonML (Functional typed language I would like to get more familiar with)

 - Expand on npm functionality

 - Cache previously used commands (speed improvement)

+- Change the name to something that is equally simple and doesn't conflict with [inpm](https://www.npmjs.com/package/inpm).
+Part of me wishes I could contact the developer of `inpm` npm registry version and ask to take the name but that would trully go against exactly the problem I am solving 😂

 ## Resources used to build this tool